How Google Glass Can Be Used In Education

 Wearable technology is still very new, but one can easily imagine accessories such as gloves that enhance the user’s ability to feel or control something they are not directly touching.
 Wearable technology already in the market includes clothing that charges batteries via decorative solar cells, allows interactions with a user’s devices via sewn-in controls or touch pads, or collects data on a person’s exercise regimen from sensors embedded in the heels of their shoes.

 Currently, the number of new wearable devices in the consumer sector seems to be increasing daily, greatly outpacing the implementation of this technology at universities.
-The education sector is just beginning to experiment with, develop, and implement wearable technologies, though the potential applications are significant and vast.
+The education sector is just beginning to experiment with, develop, and implement wearable technologies, though the potential applications are significant and vast (via kendall at dh fashion).
 Smart jewelry or other accessories could alert students working in chemical laboratories to hazardous conditions, while wearable cameras can instantly capture hundreds of photographs or data about a user’s surroundings on an offsite geology dig that can be later accessed via email or other online application.

 One of the most compelling potential outcomes of wearable technology in higher education is productivity.
 Wearable technologies that could automatically send information via text, email, and social networks on behalf of the user, based on voice commands, gestures, or other indicators, would help students and educators communicate with each other, keep track of updates, and better organize notifications.